GlobalDataverseCommunityConsortium/dataverse-previewers/README.md

 The previewers will use your favicon if it exists at the default Dataverse location: ```<your site URL>/javax.faces.resource/images/favicondataverse.png.xhtml```
 They will also use your logo if you add one at ```<your site URL>/logos/preview_logo.png``` (which, by default, corresponds to a file of that name in your glassfish ./docroot/logos directory (e.g. /usr/local/glassfish4/glassfish/domains/domain1/docroot/logos)).
 If you do not supply a logo, a generic QDR logo will be used.

+## Known Limitations:

+Video seeking does not work on some browsers due to the lack of support in Dataverse for partial file downloads.
+As of now, Seeking does not work in Chrome but does work in Firefox.
+Other browsers haven't been tested.

 ## How can I help?
 These tools were developed through the [Qualitative Data Repository](https://qdr.syr.edu) but are being offered to the Dataverse community at large.
 If you are interested in adding additional previewers, or in maintaining/enhancing existing ones, contact us at [qdr@syr.edu](mailto:qdr.syr.edu) or work through github to fork/make pull-requests against the repository.